-When re-programming, a reset to zero is followed by reloading with the new counter values, which means that the loop lock-up time will be well defined and less than 10ms.
-If shorter lock-up times are required, when making only small changes in frequency, the non-resettable NJ88C28 should be considered.
+When re-programming, the counters are changed only at the zero state.
+There is no reset to zero, which means that the synthesiser loop lock-up time will be variable.
+When only small changes in frequency are required, the non-resettable synthesiser should achieve the shortest loop lock-up times.